CONNECT the pole segments to form one long pole and lay the assembled pole on the sand perpendicular to wind direction.

 THREAD the canopy onto the pole (gently) through the loop in the fabric.
-The fabric is extremely lightweight, and too much force from the pole end can cause the fabric to snag and create a small tear.
+The fabric is extremely lightweight, and too much force from the pole end could cause the fabric to snag and create a small tear.
 In really windy conditions, threading on a little bit of fabric at a time is best.

 WRAP each elastic strap around the pole 2-3 times, with the grippy, rubber side facing down, and snap the button to secure.
 These straps are only used to prevent the canopy from sliding side-to-side along the pole; the ripstop material slides easily against the aluminum poles.